Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 completed PUT for webrequest function
 ```

 The Function should now be succesfully updated and we should try to invoke it.
-Since we already have the helper script installed, we can do this by running '$ bash deploy.sh invoke'.
+Since we already have the helper script installed, we can do this by running `$ bash deploy.sh invoke`.
 The response should look as follows:

 ```bash
 invoke function webrequest